-Sway bars are an important part of a truck’s suspension system.
-Their purpose is to keep the truck’s body from rolling or swaying while turning.
-Most of today’s pickup trucks come with a factory front sway bar only—my truck was no different—but a rear sway bar is also needed for better stability.
-This is especially true when hauling a truck camper because its weight and high center of gravity magnifies sway.
-Without a doubt, one of the best sway bars to control this potentially dangerous sway is the Hellwig Big Wig.
+The sway bar is a critical component of a truck’s suspension system.
+Its purpose is to keep the truck’s body from rolling or swaying while turning.
+Most of today’s pickup trucks come with a factory front sway bar only—our truck was no different—but a rear sway bar is also needed for better stability.
+This is especially true when hauling a truck camper because the camper’s weight and high center of gravity magnifies sway even more.
+Without a doubt, one of the best sway bars to control this potentially dangerous condition is the Hellwig Big Wig.
 This is a Review of the Hellwig Big Wig Sway Bar.

-Hellwig Products, based out of Visalia, California, has a reputation for producing quality suspension products and the Big Wig is no different.
-As its name implies, the Big Wig is big and heavy, 45 pounds to be exact.
+Hellwig Products, based out of Visalia, California, has a high reputation for producing quality suspension products and the reputation well deserved.
+As the name implies, the Big Wig is big and heavy, 45 pounds to be exact.
 It’s made of heat treated, 4140 chromoly steel which, according to Hellwig, has a fatigue strength that is 50 percent stronger than non-heat treated regular steel bars.
-The diameter of the Big Wig we installed is a beefy 1-5/16 inches and is powder coated with an attractive dark gray hammer-tone paint.
+The diameter of the Big Wig is a beefy 1-5/16 inches and is powder coated with an attractive dark gray, hammer-tone paint.
 All Hellwig products are American-made and come with a lifetime warranty.
-Two big positives in my book.
-Hellwig manufactures front and rear Big Wig kits for heavy duty trucks made by Ford, GM, and Ram.
-For my 2013 Ram 3500 with the 6.7L Cummins diesel, I purchased Big Wig Rear Sway Bar kit 7293.
+The company manufactures front and rear Big Wig sway bar kits for heavy duty trucks made by Ford, GM, and Ram.
+For our 2013 Ram 3500 4×4 truck with the 6.7L Cummins diesel, we purchased Big Wig Rear Sway Bar kit 7293.
 Not including shipping and tax, the cost was $291 through Amazon.com, which was the best price we could find on the Internet.

 A few items in the directions are worth reiterating.
 First, the saddle brackets must be installed on the axle with one leg over the raised lip on the cast iron center section.
 If you don’t do this, the bar won’t fit properly and you’ll encroach upon the brake lines.
-The other item is also important.
-The instructions state that you should hand tighten or loosely install the sway bar until the end so that adjustments can be made to the fit.
-This is important as you will most likely require some fine tuning to ensure all pieces and parts fit together well and that you have enough clearance between the exhaust pipe and driver side shock absorber (I had only 1 inch between each).
+Second, the instructions state that you should hand tighten or loosely install the sway bar until the end so that adjustments can be made to the overall fit.
+This is important as you will most likely require some fine tuning to ensure all pieces and parts fit together well and that you have enough clearance between the exhaust pipe and driver side shock absorber (we had only 1 inch between each).

 The remaining issues with the instructions were less egregious, but still wasted valuable installation time.
 Step 7 calls for the removal of two small screws that secure the spare tire heat shield to the truck’s frame rail.
 These do NOT need to be removed on a 2013 Ram 3500, and least that was the case for my truck.
 Similarly, Steps 12 and 13, which calls for drilling and mounting an offset support bracket for the heat shield as part of the passenger side clevis installation, can simply be ignored as we had plenty of room to install the frame mounted U-bolts and clevis plate.
 Lastly, Step 14 requires that a jam nut be installed on the driver’s side end link.
 The directions require that this nut be installed on the driver’s side only.
 Why isn’t there one for the passenger side, too?
 The directions don’t say.
 If anyone knows the answer, we’d love to know.

-This is really what it all comes down to.
 Hellwig’s website claims that the Big Wig will “improve stability more than 20 percent” and will provide, “better cornering, traction, and handling.”
-Is it true?
-Absolutely!
+Is this true?
+We think so.
 It’s amazing how much better the truck handles corners and winding mountain passes now.
 The “tipping” sensation is almost completely gone with the rear sway bar installed.
-Indeed, the improvement in handling was so dramatic that even the wife noticed the difference and she was very skeptical when I first ordered this product.
+Indeed, the improvement in handling was so dramatic that even the wife noticed the difference and she was very skeptical when we first ordered this product.
 Are there any negatives with this sway bar?
 Just two, and they are pretty minor.
-The fit around my spare tire is much tighter now.
-I had to adjust the tire a few times for it to winch up in the right location.
-The other, and this applies to all sway bars, is using it off-road as it will hinder axle articulation.
-My recommendation in this case is to disconnect one of the end link bolts to disengage it before we go off-roading.
+The fit around our spare tire is much tighter now.
+We had to adjust the tire a few times for it to winch up in the right location.
+The other, which applies to all sway bars, is that the sway bar will hinder off-road axle articulation.
+We simply disconnect one of the end link bolts to disengage it before we go off-roading.